 Aimed firmly at the luxury market, and one of its offerings is the Duofold Limited Edition–celebrating the 130th anniversary with 1,300 hand-built to order.
 Each pen contains 22 components, and you can expect to pay £2,690 from new.

-You can still buy a mass-manufactured plastic, but the standard ones cost upwards of £100 with optional engraving.
+You can buy a mass-manufactured plastic, but the standard ones cost upwards of £100 with optional engraving.
 The guarantee is two years instead of the forever warranty previously offered.

 First started by Richard Cross in 1846 (a jeweller) moved into the production of cursive hand writing implements.
-An employee (Walter Boss) bought the family business in 1916, and his family are still on the board.
+An employee (Walter Boss) bought the family business in 1916, and his family remain on the board.
 All that remains of the family link is the name and the boast that high-quality pens are to jewellery standards with an emblematic design.

 Production has switched to China, but make some custom models for politicians and presidents in New England.
 One of the most costly is the Century Classic Solid 18 Carat Ballpoint selling at £1,890.